virtual-kubelet/systemk/README.md

 know a pod state vks will query systemd and read the unit file back.
 This way we know the status and have access to all the meta data.

 Storage is handled by systemd.
-Every mountpoint will get its own *tmpfs*, via bind mounts (`BindPaths`) we mount secrets and config maps into the tmpfs.
-Each pod gets two tmpfss by default, "/var" and "/run".
-All other paths are directly coming from the machine.
+Every mountpoint will be bind mounted into the container.
+All storage is done on disk in the /var/run directory, and those directories will, as said, be bind mounted to the unit.

+Two paths: "/var" and "/run" are a TemporaryFileSystem.

 ### Limitations